fredhutchio/r_intro/week2.md

 Alternatively, using your operating system’s file browser, double click on the `r_intro.Rrpoj` file.

+Create a new R script (`File -> New File -> R Script`) and save it in your project directory with the name `class2.R`.
+Place the following comment on the top line as a title:

+`# Introduction to R: Class 2`

 In the last session, we recommended organizing your work in directories (folders) according to projects.
 While a thorough discussion of project organization is beyond the scope of this class, we will continue to